Private tutors work with students to enhance their learning across different subjects and prepare them for educational qualifications and tests

 - learn how curriculum and exam regulations affect tutors' work

-You may also choose to take courses in areas relating to running a business, such as:
+You may also choose to take courses in areas relating to running a business, such as book-keeping, insurance, personal safety and self-promotion.

 As you gain more experience in helping students prepare for qualifications and tests or improve their learning, your reputation will grow.
 Tutoring can be a competitive arena, but by developing effective approaches and building up a proven track record of success, you can increase your tuition fees and your customer base, and earn more money.